Empower Your Practice

 Most of the platforms in this comparison support social media integration to varying degrees.
 Medesk, Appointy, and WellnessLiving allow you to add a booking link or a direct "Book Now" button to your Facebook and Instagram profiles.

-1. How are VAT charges handled?
+1. How are payments and tax reporting handled?

 1. Does it include SOAP notes or clinical documentation?